aliou77/Symfony-Immobilier/note_react-symphony.md

 # ========= TASKS =============
 - Create controllers for others pages
+- add an option for sale or rent properties with bando on properties
 - Redesign search input based on template
 - design errors layout
 - when designing property layout include displaying options